nikolamirilo/NodeJS_InstagramBot/README.md

-instauto is an Instagram automation/bot library written in modern, clean javascript using Google's Puppeteer.
+Instauto is an Instagram automation/bot library written in modern, clean javascript using Google's Puppeteer.
 Goal is to be very easy to set up, use, and extend, and obey instagram's limits.